Dhanush-sevv/M1_ProjectGoal_App/1_Requirements/README.md

 ## Description
 This project is about TicTacToe 2-player game using C programming.
 Tic-tac-toe is a fun game that you can play any time and anywhere as long as you have a piece of paper, a pencil, and an opponent.Tic-tac-toe is a zero sum game, which means that if both players are playing their best, then neither player will win.
+User will get two options to either start game or view the LeaderBoard.
+On pressing 1, users can enter their usernames,afterwhich player1 will be allowed to choose X or 0 and then the users enter the gaming area to make moves using numeric keypad.
+First user to get three spaces in a row/column or diagonally wins!
+On pressing 2, a LEADERBOARD will be shown of the users played on a particular system, after which users can enter the gaming area on pressing 1 or by pressing any other key, they can end the game and come back later.
 ## Requirements

 # High Level Requirements